SystemsApproach/tcpcc/algorithm.rst

 exponential growth, then the source runs the risk of having half a window’s worth of packets dropped by the network.

 To see what can happen during exponential growth, consider the situation in which the source was just able to successfully send 16 packets through the network, causing it to double its congestion window to 32.
 Suppose, however, that the network happens to have just enough capacity to support 16 packets from this source.
 The likely result is that 16 of the 32 packets sent under the new congestion window will be dropped by the network; actually, this is the worst-case outcome, since some of the packets will be buffered in some router.
 This problem will become increasingly severe as the delay × bandwidth product of networks increases.
-For example, a delay × bandwidth product of 500 KB means that each connection has the potential to lose up to 500 KB of data at the beginning of each connection.
-Of course, this assumes that both the source and the destination implement the “big windows” extension.
+For example, a delay × bandwidth product of 1.8 MB means that each connection has the potential to lose up to 1.8 MB of data at the beginning of each connection.
+Of course, this assumes that both the source and the destination implement the "big windows” extension.

 Alternatives to slow start, whereby the source tries to estimate the available bandwidth by more sophisticated means, have also been